 Most products you end up buying will make your mom say “Oh, brother!” then turn around saying she wished she’d had it!

-Check out my Fave Baby Gear for some awesomely shameless millennial generation baby gear that love!
+Check out my free downloadable modern mom baby registry checklist for some awesomely shameless millennial generation baby gear that you’ll love!

 If you’re a soon to be mom who doesn’t have Amazon Prime.
 You need it ASAP!
 An annual fee of $99 is worth it’s weight in baby tears and sleepless nights.
 In other words, you’ll need two-day free shipping.